pahakia/knysa/README.md

 # knysa
 Knysa is a javascript library that enables you to write phantomjs scripts in "sync" style, i.e. without callbacks.

-## Targeted Audience
+## Target Audience
-Developers who has experience with phantomjs and casperjs.
+Developer who has experience with phantomjs and casperjs.

 ## Precondition
 phantomjs must be installed and phantomjs command is available on PATH.